Puzzle Panel: Programme format

 During the opening introduction, Chris Maslanka would present a few short puzzles for the listeners and panellists to work on during the course of the programme.
 He would then introduce the three panellists, and invite each in turn to present a puzzle to the others.

 Each panellist would present a different type of puzzle.
 In general, one would be a numerical puzzle, one would be literal (i.e. a word puzzle) and one would be a logic puzzle.

-Interwoven between these puzzles, Chris would invite the panellists to solve the puzzles from the introduction, present the Panel Beater puzzle, and read out correspondence from the listeners.
+Interwoven between these puzzles, Maslanka would invite the panellists to solve the puzzles from the introduction, present the Panel Beater puzzle, and read out correspondence from the listeners.

 The Listener's Puzzle would be set at the end of the programme.
 On some occasions, this would involve a short play with the parts played by the members of the panel.
-A frequent theme for these plays centred on Chris playing the role of Hercule Poirot.
-Occasionally, Chris would play the piano, with him and the panellists singing a song, sometimes using some awful (but very well crafted) puns.
+A frequent theme for these plays centred on Maslanka playing the role of Hercule Poirot.
+Occasionally, Maslanka would play the piano, with him and the panellists singing a song, sometimes using some awful (but very well crafted) puns.